 5. Other payroll information

 The final section of an employee's position specifies the payroll frequency (monthly, weekly, fortnightly, four weeks, or never).
+Please note that if you select never, the employee will not appear in payroll.

 You may also include any monthly advance payments, the tax rate type (standard tax rates applies for employees who are taxed under the normal single, married, parent tax regime), and the bank account through which their salary will be paid.